Tips and Tricks to Simplify a Road Trip with Kids

 Nuts are a healthy snack packed with protein.
-Our kids love peanuts, whole almonds, sliced almonds, pistachios, cashews or pecans.
-Choose roasted or unsalted nuts, to avoid the unnecessary salt.
+Our kids love peanuts, whole almonds, sliced almonds, pistachios, cashews, or pecans.
+Choose roasted or unsalted nuts, to avoid unnecessary salt.

 Granola or Protein Bars

 We keep granola bars and protein bars on-hand for family road trips at all times!
-Kids and adults alike can make it that extra hour to the food destination of choice when there’s extra granola bars for everyone.
+Kids and adults alike can make it that extra hour to the food destination of choice when there are extra granola bars for everyone.